Attention Students:

 Important Information for Students in Courses Using FDIA

-- Students who do not opt out will retain their digital access and will have the access charge billed to their student account approximately three weeks after the start of the course.
+- Students who do not opt out will retain their digital access and will be responsible for the textbook charge to their student account.

-- Students who drop the course prior to the census date are automatically opted out and are not billed.
+- Students who drop the course prior to the census date will be credited for the textbook charge.
 (For more information on census dates, see the Financial Aid Policies webpage.)

 FDIA Frequently Asked Questions